Nine Most Affordable Electric Vehicles of 2022

 Volkswagen ID.4 | Image courtesy of Volkswagen AG

 The Volkswagen ID.4 is offered in Pro and Pro S trims, with each available in RWD or AWD.
 As with most other EVs under $50k, you’ll get better performance with AWD but slightly less range.
-The Volkswagen EVs are still eligible for the federal tax credit, so the ID.4 Pro will cost only $33,250 if you include the rebate.
+The Volkswagen EVs are still eligible for the federal tax credit as of 2022, so the ID.4 Pro will cost only $31,495 if you include the rebate.

-The Pro S offers more premium features like a panoramic roof, a power liftgate, interior ambient lighting, power-folding door mirrors, leatherette seating surfaces, and a 2″ larger display.
-If these features aren’t as important, then the Pro is a well-rounded electric SUV and one of the most affordable electric vehicles available.
+The Pro S offers more premium features like a panoramic roof, a power liftgate, interior ambient lighting, power-folding door mirrors, and leatherette seating surfaces.
+Additionally, it has a 2″ larger display.
+If these features aren’t as important, the Pro is a well-rounded electric SUV and one of the most affordable electric vehicles.

 TrimPrice Starting*RangeDrive Type